Degenerating hyperbolic surfaces and spectral gaps for large genus: Introduction

 By Gauss-Bonnet, $\area(X_g)=4\pi(g-1)$.
 A simple area argument implies that the diameter $\diam(X_g)\geq C\ln (g)$ for some universal constant $C>0$.
 So if $\eta(g)$ satisfies $\lim \limits_{g\to \infty} \frac{\eta(g)}{\ln(g)}=0$, we have

 Together with Theorem \ref{mt-1} this yields the following direct consequence. \begin{corollary} If $\eta(g)=o(\ln (g))$, then

 \end{corollary}

-\begin{rem*} For $\eta(g)=1$, both Theorem \ref{mt-1} and Corollary \ref{mt-2} are due to Hide-Magee \cite[Corollary 1.3]{HM21}, in which they used a probabilistic method to solve the conjecture (e.g. see \cite{Buser84, BBD88}) that there exists a sequence of closed hyperbolic surfaces with first eigenvalues tending to $\frac{1}{4}$ as the genus goes to infinity.
-The proof of Theorem \ref{mt-1} relies on the work of Hide-Magee \cite{HM21} and a min-max principle for eigenvalues on degenerating hyperbolic surfaces. \end{rem*}
+For $\eta(g)=1$, both Theorem \ref{mt-1} and Corollary \ref{mt-2} are due to Hide--Magee \cite[Corollary 1.3]{HM21}, in which they used a probabilistic method to solve the conjecture (e.g. see \cite{Buser84, BBD88}) that there exists a sequence of closed hyperbolic surfaces with first eigenvalues tending to $\frac{1}{4}$ as the genus goes to infinity.